emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 - Want to take the calculated moves and automatically make your current map state reflect them?
 Just hit the commit turn button.
 Less clicking needed.
 - Importing and exporting of the map state can now be done via standard copy and paste shortcuts.
 Simply use Ctrl+C to copy the map state and Ctrl+V to restore from a map state currently stored in your clipboard.
 - Tried to experiment with some changes and don't like them?
 Forgot to save the map state beforehand?
 Ctrl+Z is now a thing.
 Screwed up by hitting Ctrl+Z out of habit?
 Ctrl+Y can reverse that, too.
 Remember to save your map state next time, you fucking brainlet.
+- Want a clickable link to a map state?
+Just add `?state={your state here}` (without the curly braces!) to the end of the sim tool's URL and enjoy having fewer keys to press.

 ## Disclaimers